aryanjassal/transcodine/README.md

 ### Portability

 Only standard ANSI C headers were used to maximise portability.
-While this means that some features were compromised, high performance and safety are guaranteed.
+While this means that some features were compromised, high performance and safety are guarranteed.

 ## Security Model